Open Accessibility Menu

 Wellness and Annual Retreats:

-Residents-led committee plans and hosts a monthly wellness activity for all residents who choose to attend.
-Biannual retreats are held for each class separately that involve guest faculty short lectures and a time to give feedback to the Program Director.
+A resident-led committee plans and hosts a monthly wellness activity for all residents who choose to attend.
+Biannual retreats are held for each class separately that involve guest lectures, time to give feedback to the Program Director, and an off-campus teambuilding activity.
 These are great times for residents to build relationships together and with faculty.

 Career Coaching:

-The Program Director will meet with each resident about every 6 weeks for check-ins, feedback, and career coaching.
-Each resident will have an additional faculty mentor.
-We encourage residents to find a mentor in their career path.
+The Program Director meets with each resident about every 6 weeks for check-ins, feedback, and career coaching.
+Each resident has an additional faculty mentor.
+Residents are encouraged to find mentors in their career path.
 This typically occurs organically, but the program leadership will help make connections if needed.

 Semiannual Reviews:

-Each resident will meet with either the Program Director or Associate Program Director twice yearly to review their Clinical Competency Committee review.
-We hope this is a time of growth for each resident.
+Each resident meets with either the Program Director or Associate Program Director twice yearly to review their Clinical Competency Committee review.
+The primary purpose of this review is to promote a growth mindset for each resident.

 Quality Improvement and Scholarly Activities:

-Each resident is required to complete at least one QI project in their three years of residency as well as two scholarly projects.
+Each resident is required to complete at least one QI project in their three years of residency as well as two scholarly projects under the supervision of a faculty mentor.
 It is highly encouraged to present at a conference on the local, state or national level.
 Time and financial support are available.
+Shannon has its own robust research team resources, but through the affiliation with Texas A&M University Naresh K. Vashisht College of Medicine, residents also have access to university-based resources to help them pursue QI and scholarly projects.

 Moonlighting:

-Residents are encouraged to obtain their state license after finishing PGY1.
+Residents are encouraged and given a stipend to obtain their Texas state license after finishing PGY1 or PGY2 depending on their U.S. citizenship or VISA status.
 Moonlighting is approved on a case-by-case basis by the Program Director.
-It cannot exceed 80-hour work duty hours.
+Along with scheduled residency rotations, work duty hours cannot exceed 80 hours in a week.

 Volunteerism: